top of page

 Building Bridges: Strategies for Inclusive Marketing

-• Seek External Input: Involve user groups with varied backgrounds during the marketing development process.
+• Seek External Input: Involve user groups with varied backgrounds during the development process.
 This provides valuable insights into diverse perspectives and helps ensure the campaign resonates with a wider audience.

 • Diversity Training: Educate teams about unconscious bias and the importance of inclusive messaging.
 By recognizing and understanding these biases, teams can develop campaigns that are free from unintentional negativity or exclusion.